fgl27/SmartTwitchTV/README.md

 The user can add a authorization key (not demanding to use the app), here is the complete description of what that keys is and how it's used by the app.<br>
 That key will be used to access Twitch specific content of that user, it permission requested has a reason and bellow is the full description of what it permission will be used for:<br>

-### when accessing Twitch authorization site after adding yours credential (User and password) you will see the bellow information:
+### when accessing Twitch authorization site after adding yours credential (User and password) you will see the bellow information

 ![logging](https://fgl27.github.io/SmartTwitchTV/screenshot/logging.png)